jerryhgladinet/newdocs/admin/new_admin/tenant_admin.rst

 * **Distributed Locks** – monitor locked files.
 * **Pending Purged Folder** – view items scheduled for purge.

-``(Screenshot placeholder: tenant‑report‑storage‑statistics.png – show the Storage Statistics report for the tenant.)`` ``(Screenshot placeholder: tenant‑report‑upload.png – show the Upload Report graphs for the tenant.)`` ``(Screenshot placeholder: tenant‑report‑shared‑objects.png – show the Shared Objects report listing shared files.)``
+``(Screenshot placeholder: tenant‑report‑storage‑statistics.png – shows the tenant‑level **Storage Statistics** report.
+It summarises files, folders and storage usage for the tenant and includes pie charts and tables ranking team folders or users by usage.)``
+``(Screenshot placeholder: tenant‑report‑upload.png – shows the tenant‑level **Upload Report**.
+Graphs depict file uploads over the last month, week, day and hour for this tenant.)``
+``(Screenshot placeholder: tenant‑report‑shared‑objects.png – shows the **Shared Objects** report.
+A table lists files and folders shared by users in the tenant, including the path, share type and expiry date.)``

 Settings
 --------